-The relocation of the office in Grenada was satisfactorily completed thanks to the generosity of the Government of Grenada and the cooperation of the Ministry of Agriculture and Works.
+The relocation of the office in Granada was satisfactorily completed thanks to the generosity of the of Grenada and Government cooperation of the Ministry Agriculture and Works.
 IICA's new address in Grenada is the Villa in St George's.
 IICA's image in Grenada has been enhanced and this coincided with the Tenth Year Celebration of the opening of the office in Grenada which was highly appreciated.